nenadpejic/todo-in-three/README.md

 The goal of this project is to get familiar with the basics and subtle differences between all the three major Front-end frameworks: Angular, React and Vue, by creating a simple todo list application in each framework.

+Follow the steps below to setup the projects, you can then run their respective development servers from within their direcotry.
+You can even run all three apps at the same time!

 ## Table of Contents

 - [Angular Todo](#angular-todo)